tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `apt-get -f upgrade|install` -> fix unmet dependencies, even if done with dpkg

+`apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system.
+`apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

 #Apt-Cache Package Management

 Allows us to create a local repo of info of all the packages available on our repo's.
-Updating the cache via `apt-get update` is important beforing actually upgrading.
+Updating the cache via `apt-get update` is important beforing actually upgrading (see previous section on `apt-get`).

-`apt-cache stats` -> get info on repo's.
+`apt-cache pkgnames` -> get all the packagenames `apt-cache search PACKAGENAME` -> search for PACKAGENAME `apt-cache stats` -> get info on repo's.
-`apt-cache depends PACKAGENAME` -> get dependencies of PACKAGENAME `apt-cache pkgnames` -> get all the packagenames
+`apt-cache depends PACKAGENAME` -> get dependencies of PACKAGENAME `apt-cache unmet` -> see all unmet dependencies within the local repo

-#A Look at dselect

-`apt-cache unmet` -> see all unmet dependencies within the local repo `apt-cache search PACKAGENAME` -> search for PACKAGENAME

 #DPKG Command Set